ml6754/Dodge-MCO-DodgeAttack-Patch/README.md

 # DMCO Dodge-Attack Toggle Patch

 ## Description
-This patch conditionally guards dodge-to-attack transitions in the DMCO / Dodge MCO|DXP mod and provides a per weapon configuration so that you are able to turn dodge attacks on and off per weapon, preventing T-pose errors when dodge-attack animations are missing, as well as providing an optional step dodge only feature.
+This patch conditionally guards dodge-to-attack transitions in the DMCO / Dodge MCO|DXP mod and provides a per weapon configuration to toggle dodge attacks on and off, preventing T-pose errors when dodge-attack animations are missing.

 ---